-13. In order to receive an order for vacant possession, a landlord must have issued a valid termination notice.
+13. In order to succeed in a claim for an order for vacant possession, a landlord must have issued a valid termination notice.
 To be valid, a termination notice must comply with all relevant sections of the Act.
-14. The landlord submitted a copy of a termination notice (LL#4).
-LL#4 is in writing in the form prescribed by the minister.
+14. The landlord submitted a copy of a termination notice (LL#3).
+LL#3 is in writing in the form prescribed by the minister.
 It contains the name and address of the recipient.
 It identifies the residential premises it regards.
 It identifies itself as being issued under s.
 19 of the Act.
 It therefore complies with s.
 34. 15.
-The notice was signed by an agent of the landlord.
+The notice was signed by the landlord.
 It specifies the date on which the tenancy is to terminate and the tenant is to vacate the premises.
-The landlord testified that it was served on the tenant electronically in accordance with s.
-35(2)(f).
-It therefore complies with s.19(4) of the Act.
-16. The notice was issued on 8-October-2024.
-At this point, rent had been overdue for more than 5 days.
-It gives a move out date of 21-October-2024, which is not less than 10 days after it was served.
+The landlord testified that the notice was served on the tenant personally in accordance with s.
+35(2)(a) of the Act.
 It therefore complies with s.
+19(4) of the Act.
+16. LL#3 was issued on 10-December-2024.
+At this point, according to the landlord's testimony, rent had been overdue for more than five days.
+The notice gives a move out date of 22-December-2024, which is not less than 10 days after it was served.
+It therefore complies with s.
 19(1)(b) of the Act.
-17. The termination notice complies with all relevant sections of the Act and is therefore valid.
+17. LL#3 complies with all relevant sections of the Act and is therefore valid.